bobbingwide/oik-css/README.md

 ## Upgrade Notice
+# 2.1.1
+Updated to latest wp-scripts.
+Tested with WordPress 6.3

 # 2.1.0
 Update for ability to style CSS and GeSHi output in documentation

 ## Changelog
-# 2.1.0
+# 2.1.1
-* Changed: Implement get_block_wrapper_attributes #16
-* Changed: Adding styling of text,background and font size #16
-* Changed: Updated wp-scripts
+* Changed: Update wp-scripts, rebuild and test with WordPress 6.3 #26
-* Tested: With WordPress 6.1.1 and WordPress Multi Site
+* Tested: With WordPress 6.3 and WordPress Multi Site
 * Tested: With PHP 8.0
-* Tested: With Gutenberg 14.5.4
+* Tested: With Gutenberg 16.3.0

 ## Further reading
 If you want to read more about the oik plugins then please visit the